AvalonSemiconductors/tt2-AvalonSemi-5401/README.md

 Locations FAh - FEh access different locations depending on the direction of the data transfer.
 For instance, a write to location FAh will set the value of the FA register, while a read from FAh will yield the value in the lower 4 bits of the PR register.
 Location FFh is read-only, and writes to this location will be discarded.

+When executing a STR instruction on one of these locations, the WR flag will be supressed.

 ### Multiply unit